 The << and >> buttons on the button bar activate if there are more pages than can fit across the screen.
-Tap these buttons to view pages that are currently out of view, or use the keyboard TAB key.
+Tap these buttons to view pages that are currently out of view.

 15. Network Menu Reference

 This chapter provides information on the Network menu functions in the Lake Controller.
 For additional information on network configuration, please refer to chapter 3 and to the separate Lake Network Configuration Guide and Dante configuration literature included in the Lake Controller installation.